Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

 If you plan to visit Glacier National Park only once, don’t pass this stop.
 The glaciers are melting rapidly, and it may not be around much longer, unfortunately.

-St Mary Falls is one of the most popular waterfalls in Glacier National Park.
+St Mary Falls hike is one of the most popular waterfalls trails in Glacier National Park.

 The easiest way to reach St Mary Falls is hiking from the St Mary Falls Trailhead, but you can extend your hike by starting at Sun Point Parking Lot and walking along the shores of St Mary Lake.